How to Discover Familiar Tunes for Unfamiliar Lyrics

 Line 6 has 7 counts.

 Looking at the words while clapping or drumming the meter, someone with a good rhythmical ear may discover that it sounds familiar.
-For me, it sounded like the Christmas song, Angels from the Realms of Glory.
+For me, it sounded like the Christmas song, Angels from the Realms of Glory, a popular tune.
 I tried singing the lyrics to that tune and it worked.

 Sample Metrical Index of Songs